Violent Crime Attorneys in Marietta, GA

 Violent Crimes in Georgia

-According to Georgia law, a violent crime is the use of physical force against another individual, particularly that which leads to injury or death.
+According to Georgia law, a violent crime is the use of physical force against another individual, which leads to injury or death.
+In Marietta, the crime rate is 22% higher than the state average and residents have a 1 in 287 chance of having a violent crime committed against them.
 Violent crime is a broad category that contains a variety of offenses.

 Some examples of violent crimes include: